bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Applying OAuth 2 Scopes and Client IDs {#example-oauth2}

+While the GNAP protocol is not designed to be directly compatible with OAuth 2 {{RFC6749}}, considerations have been made to enable the use of OAuth 2 concepts and constructs more smoothly within the GNAP protocol.

-In this scenario, the client developer has a client_id and set of scope values from their OAuth 2 {{RFC6749}} system and wants to apply them to the new protocol.
+In this scenario, the client developer has a client_id and set of scope values from their OAuth 2 system and wants to apply them to the new protocol.
 Traditionally, the OAuth 2 client developer would put their client_id and scope values as parameters into a redirect request to the authorization endpoint.